mneuronico/multi-agent-system-library/README.md

 - `"<your_file.py>:<your_function_name>"`: The system will look for the specified file inside the `base_directory`, and then look for the specified function inside that file.
 - `"<path/to/your_file.py>:<your_function_name>"`: The system will look for the specified file in the absolute path provided, and then look for the specified function inside that file.

+In all of these cases, the `.py` extension is optional, the system will look for a `.py` file with the specified name regardless of whether the extension was included in the string.

 You can accomplish the same thing when defining the system from a JSON file: